liuchengxu/vim-clap/README.md

 - [x] ~~Pure vimscript~~.
   - Pin to some early version of vim-clap if you prefer the pure vimscript plugin.
 - [x] ~~Work out of the box, without any extra dependency~~.
-  - The Rust binary is required to have a decent user experience.
+  - The Rust binary is now a must-have to make everything work smoothly.
 - [x] Blazingly fast thanks to the powerful Rust backend.
+- [x] Consistent command interface with [clap-rs/clap](https://github.com/clap-rs/clap)
-- [x] Extensible, easy to add new providers.
+- [x] Support writing new providers in both Vimscript and Rust.
 - [x] Support [the search syntax borrowed from fzf](https://github.com/junegunn/fzf#search-syntax) and more.
 - [x] Flexible UI layout.
 - [ ] Support searching by multiple providers simultaneously.